imagej/imagej.github.io/_pages/plugins/bigstitcher/pairwise-shift.md

 description: test description
 ---

 The first step in stitching a tiled dataset is determining the pairwise shifts between the views.
 In the **Stitching Mode** select the views for the pairwise shift calculation.
-Then right-click and select {% include bc content='Stitching Wizard|Stitch dataset...'%}.
+Then right-click and select {% include bc path='Stitching Wizard|Stitch dataset...'%}.
 The **Stitching wizard** will guide you through the three steps of pairwise shift determination, link verification and global optimization.

--   If you just want to determine pairwise shifts and skip the other steps, you can use {% include bc content='Step-by-step Stitching|Calculate Pairwise Shifts...|Phase Correlation'%}
+-   If you just want to determine pairwise shifts and skip the other steps, you can use {% include bc path='Step-by-step Stitching|Calculate Pairwise Shifts...|Phase Correlation'%}

 <!-- -->